AYA-BACHA/Customer-Churn-Prediction/README.md

-# Customer Churn Prediction — Djezzy
+# Customer Churn Prediction — Djezzy Internship

-> Machine learning project developed during my internship at **Djezzy Algeria** to identify customers who are at risk of churning and support customer-retention decisions.
+> An end-to-end machine learning project developed during my internship at **Djezzy Algeria** to predict customer churn and transform model predictions into actionable customer-risk states.

 ## Overview

-Customer churn is a major challenge for telecom companies: identifying customers who may leave early can give the company an opportunity to take action and improve retention.
+Customer churn is an important challenge for telecom companies.
+If customers at risk of leaving can be identified early, the company can potentially take targeted retention actions.

-This project develops a **customer churn prediction system** that estimates the probability that a customer will leave the service.
+During my internship at Djezzy, I worked on a **customer churn prediction system** designed to answer:

+> **"Which customers are likely to leave, and which customers should the company pay attention to?"**

+The project goes beyond simply predicting `Churn = Yes/No`.

+The final solution transforms the prediction into five business-oriented customer states:

+**Left → May Leave → Stable → May Become Loyal → Loyal**

+This makes the machine learning output easier to understand and potentially more useful for a business user.

+---

+## Project Workflow

-The project covers the complete ML workflow:
+The project follows an end-to-end machine learning workflow:

-**Data → Analysis → Feature Engineering → Model Training → Evaluation → Threshold Selection → Customer Risk Classification → Prediction Platform**
+Customer Data
+     ↓
+Data Cleaning & Preprocessing
+     ↓
+Exploratory Data Analysis
+     ↓
+Feature Engineering
+     ↓
+Model Training & Comparison
+     ↓
+Model Evaluation
+     ↓
+Probability Threshold Tuning
+     ↓
+Customer Risk Classification
+     ↓
+Business-Oriented Customer States
+     ↓
+Prediction Platform

+---

 ## Business Objective

-The main goal is not simply to maximize accuracy.
+The objective was to build a system capable of identifying customers who may be at risk of churn.

+In a churn-retention scenario, **false negatives** are particularly important.

+A false negative occurs when:

+> The model predicts that a customer will stay, but the customer actually churns.

-For a churn-prevention system, **missing a customer who is actually going to leave (False Negative)** can be costly because the company loses the opportunity to intervene.
+Missing such a customer means the company may lose the opportunity to intervene.

-Therefore, the project places particular attention on **churn recall**, while still considering precision and overall accuracy.
+For this reason, the project places strong emphasis on **churn recall**, while still monitoring accuracy, precision, and F1-score.

+---

-## Dataset
+# Dataset

+The dataset contains **7,043 customer records** and **21 variables** before preprocessing.

-The project uses a telecom customer dataset containing information such as:
+It includes information such as:

 * Customer demographics
 * Tenure
 * Contract type
-* Internet and phone services
+* Phone and internet services
 * Additional subscribed services
 * Payment method
 * Monthly charges